 While lovebirds are chatty and enjoy singing and whistling, they’re too small to make much noise.
 Similarly, they don’t mimic sounds.

 Lovebirds have a soothing, pleasant song that owners enjoy listening to.
-Lovebirds are most vocal between dawn and dusk (like all birds) and tend to remain relatively quiet most of the day.
+Lovebirds are most vocal at dawn and dusk (like all birds) and tend to remain relatively quiet most of the day.

 Meyer’s Parrot

-The Meyer’s parrot (also known as the brown parrot) is part of the same family as Senegal and red-bellied birds.
+The Meyer’s parrot (also called the brown parrot) is part of the same family as Senegal and red-bellied birds.
 They’re adored due to their easy-going, laid-back personality.

 Rather than vocalizing frequently, they prefer to watch everything from afar.